vorsocom/mugen/README.md

 # Gloria v0.16.0

-Gloria is an AI assistant developed for the Matrix/Synapse/Element stack.
+Gloria is an AI Assistant framework developed for the Matrix/Synapse/Element stack.